-Each heating unit has its electricity supply controlled by a tradesperson adjustable thermostat.
+The heating unit has its electricity supply controlled by a tradesperson adjustable thermostat.
 The thermostat requires a licensed electrical worker to make any temperature adjustments.
-Each thermostat has a maximum temperature setting of 70°C and a minimum temperature setting of 60°C. The factory setting is 70°C for the thermostat at the bottom of the water heater and 60°C for the thermostat at the mid-point of the water heater.
+The thermostat has a maximum temperature setting of 70°C and a minimum temperature setting of 60°C. The factory setting is 70°C for the thermostat at the bottom of the water heater.